JohnPWSharp/20777A---Implementing-Microsoft-Azure-Cosmos-DB-Solutions/Instructions/20777A_MOD02_DEMO.md

     //options.MaxDegreeOfParallelism = this.maxDegreesOfParallelism;
     ```

-17. Press F5 to run the application; it will take a couple of minutes to run.
+17. Press F5 to run the application.
+Again it will take a couple of minutes to run.

 18. When it completes, make a note of the **Processing Throughput (in RU/s)** and **Elapsed Time** returned by the application, and compare them to results of the first run.

-> The throughput figure for the first run should be 3 or 4 times more than that of the second run. indicating that the first run had a higher RU/s cost.
+    > **Note**: The throughput figure for the first run should be 2 or 3 times more than that of the second run, indicating that the first run had a higher RU/s cost.
 Both runs aggregate the same results, but partitioning the data by deviceID is much more cost-effective for queries that retrieve data by deviceID.
     >
     > The elapsed time is likely to be longer for the first run.
 In the first run, that data is partitioned by the date field and the queries can take advantage of parallelism to fetch the data for a device using concurrent threads (as indicated by the **MaxDegreeOfParallelism** option).
 In the second run, the data for each query comes from a single partition and cannot be parallelized; however, the first run must do so much more work to aggregrate the results that the second run is faster.

 19. In the application window, press any key to close the window.

 #### Task 4: Delete the DeviceData database

-1. In Internet Explorer, on the **20777a-sql-\<your name\>-\<the day\>** blade, click **Data Explorer**.
+1. In Internet Explorer, on the **20777a-sql-\<*your name\>-\<the day*\>** blade, click **Data Explorer**.

 2. In the **SQL API** pane, right-click **DeviceData**, and then click **Delete Database**.

 3. On the **Delete Database** blade, in the **Confirm by typing the database id** box, type **DeviceData**, and then click **OK**.

 4. Close Visual Studio, but leave Internet Explorer open for the next demonstration.

-    > **Note:** You should delete the collections at the end of the demonstration to avoid unexpected charges to you Azure subscription.
+    > **Note**: You should delete the collections at the end of the demonstration to avoid unexpected charges to you Azure subscription.

 ## Lesson 2: Querying Data in SQL API Databases